Updated January 2022

 I was once told by a Navy officer that, although you can join the military up to a fairly late age, those who join past their mid-twenties are responsible for way more than their share of disciplinary problems.
-Absent some really good reason (like Pearl Harbor), there’s just something not quite right – or at least not as amenable to authority – about 28-year-old recruits.
+Absent some really good reason, there’s just something not quite right – or at least not as amenable to authority – about 28-year-old recruits.

 If you’ve been doing temp jobs and freelance work for years, you can convince employers of your skills all day long, but they won’t be convinced of your ability to be an employee.
 I was told point-blank by the CEO of a small company that my experience running my own internet marketing firm for five years was “perfect” for the position of Director of Marketing, but that he just wasn’t sure I would take orders from him.
 I assured him I would.
 I was eventually hired (a story I told in one of the very first Bullish columns, Bullish: How Business is Like Dating.)
 He was sort of right – it didn’t work out.

-If you want a “real job,” I think you’ll need to become a teacher or go to engineering school.
+If you want a “real job,” you could indeed ramp on by becoming a teacher or going to engineering school.
 It is unlikely that an employer will hire you full-time based on your scattershot work history and your lack of proof that you can be managed.